 Amazon is also aggressively using Google Ad Words and Google Shopping Ads, which are surely a paid phenomenon.
 It is a very effective way to show products in search results.
 It means that Amazon’s paid product advertising on Google is competing with organic keyword searches.
 Amazon’s appearance in the Google shopping box is about 31% of the analysis of the keyword which seems to be a very well-placed position to attract customer clicks.

 Relevance to Retailers

 How it is related to retailers is a question worth asking.
 Amazon is increasing its visibility by dominating the Google search result at the cost of retailers.
 The retailers however still have options to compete.

-The percentage of videos in carousels in organic searches is about 34.5%, where Amazon having a top organic search position.
-No video content however is provided by the Amazon itself.
+The percentage of videos in carousels in organic searches is about 34.5%, where Amazon has a top organic search position.
+No video content however is provided by Amazon itself.
 Most of the video results come from YouTube which is owned by Google.
 It means that it is a Grey area where retailers can play better by putting their own product videos to get a place in top organic searches.
 It is surely a place where retailers can fairly compete with Amazon.

 There is an undeclared battle between Amazon and Google for attracting consumers to start shopping.
 Amazon has a very big product portfolio.
-It is a clear advantage to capture a large chunk of organic search results on the First page of Google search.
+It is a clear advantage to capture a large chunk of organic search results on the First page of a Google search.
 This is a challenge for other retailers and online businesses to make them visible.
 It is a threat but not an end.
 There is room to compete for which the competitors need to become more tech-savvy.